 10 COMMENCEMENT OF POLICY | Te Timatanga o Te Kaupapa Here

-The policy will take effect from the date of Council's resolution to adopt.
+The Class 4 Gambling and TAB Venue Policy 2024 will take effect from the date of Council's resolution to adopt.

 The Class 4 and TAB Gambling Venue Policy 2018 will be revoked on the adoption of this policy.